-Our 2016 warranty replacement stock has just arrived, we currently have all sizes of zip and non zip breathable stocking foots in stock, that always sell quickly, email firstname.lastname@example.org for details or check my facebook page, for the most up to date list, https://www.facebook.com/diverdaves.waderrepair
+Our 2017 warranty replacement stock has just arrived, we currently have all sizes of zip and non zip breathable stocking foots in stock, that always sell quickly, email firstname.lastname@example.org for details or check my facebook page, for the most up to date .
+It is best to email me the size of wader you want, rather than asking for the whole list.
+If you dont know send me an ACCUCURATE chest size and inside leg in inches and your shoe size.and i will check and advise.

 We sell New waders, that we have seam sealed, tested and guarantee for a year.
 We know the weak points of basically every UK wader, so strengthen these in the new waders we sell, have a look at our wader sales tab on the left for further details.
 We should be able to get these year round as we are working with a number of manufacturers.
 To make life easy with these we include free UK delivery and often a discount on the RRP.

-To assist our customers and because we are now getting lots of requested we are now selling glues, sealants and wader repair kits. these can be found at our prices page on the left or click here
+To assist our customers and because we are now getting lots of requested we are now selling glues, sealants and wader repair kits.
+These can be found at our prices page on the left or click here We also sell our own water repellent - Repel, it is available via the link above and on eBay, search for Repel by Diver Dave

 It is always worth writing your name on initials inside your waders before you send them, they all look the same when inside out!